 Dr. Douglas Black, Jr is the Tuba and Euphonium Faculty at Winthrop University where he teaches applied tuba and euphonium, directs the Winthrop University Tuba-Euphonium Choir, coaches brass chamber music, teaches brass methods, introduction to music technology, and serves as coordinator of recording.
-Doug is also on the tuba and euphonium faculty at the University of North Carolina Charlotte and the University of South Carolina.
+Doug is also on the tuba and euphonium faculty at the University of South Carolina.

 Doug has performed concertos with the Winthrop University Wind Symphony, Peoria Municipal Band, and given recitals in North Carolina, South Carolina, Illinois, Alabama, and Canada.
 Doug is an active orchestral tubist, he is the acting principal tuba in the Fayetteville Symphony Orchestra, principal tuba of the Rock Hill Symphony Orchestra, and has performed with the Durham Symphony Orchestra, Augusta Symphony, South Carolina Philharmonic, Aiken Symphony Orchestra, and the Charlotte Civic Orchestra.
 Doug has also performed with the Triangle Brass Band and was the tubist with Tim Zimmerman and the King’s Brass.
 Douglas has performed and presented at numerous regional and international conferences.